Strategic Ohio Council for Higher Education

-Strategic Ohio Council for Higher Education (SOCHE), renamed in 2021 from the Southwestern Ohio Council for Higher Education, was formed in 1967.
-SOCHE is a regional consortium of colleges, universities, and businesses advancing higher education through academic collaboration, corporate and community partnerships, and student success.
+Strategic Ohio Council for Higher Education (SOCHE) is a regional consortium in and around the U.S. state of Ohio of colleges, universities, and businesses advancing higher education through academic collaboration, corporate and community partnerships, and student success.
+It was formed in 1967, renamed in 1984 as the Southwestern Ohio Council for Higher Education, and given its current name in 2021.

 History

 In January 1967, ten presidents of institutions in the Dayton/Miami Valley area met to discuss collaborative efforts in education and research.
 Those institutions involved became the founding members of the Dayton-Miami Valley Consortium.

 In March 1967, the presidents received a federal grant of $50,000 to develop the Consortium.

 In November 1967, the Dayton-Miami Valley Consortium was officially incorporated by the State of Ohio.

 In 1984, the Board of Trustees officially changed the name from Dayton-Miami Valley Consortium to the Southwestern Ohio Council for Higher Education.
 The motivation for this change was the intention to invite members to join the Consortium from a wider region.

 In 2021, the organization again changed its name, to Strategic Ohio Council for Higher Education, to better reflect the mission and expanding services that extend beyond Southwestern Ohio.

+Effective July 1, 2025, the Greater Cincinnati Collegiate Connection (stylized as “GC3”), having 15 colleges and universities, was merged into SOCHE with its 23 institutions.
+SOCHE is to continue to supply similar services to its newly-expanded roster of institutions.

+USASpending.gov, an official U.S. Government website, indicates SOCHE has received $3.1 million in federal funding over time up to 2026.

+The Dayton Daily News has routinely reported on SOCHE and its leadership.